Cassa-sys/CSC325ClassProject/user_personas/owner.md

 # Owner

-Thee owner of this Repository, Jace Higdon.

 ## Role in the project

 Overview the development process

 ## Demographics

-- A college student seeking employement
+- Sophomore computer science major in college looking for a job
 - The [Developer]
-- Literally just me...

-## Goals / Motivations
+## Goals and motivations

-- To get hired!!
+- To get hired.

-## Pain Points
+## Pain points

-- Search Engine Optimization - Will anyone actually be able to discover the site?
+- Search Engine Optimization - Recruiters able to discover the site?
-- Cost - How expensive is the site to host?
-Hopefully free!
+- Cost - Inexpensive hosting.

 ## How do they interact?

-As they are also the [developer], by developing the project!
-Then hopefully getting contacted by the [end_user].
+As the [Owner] and also the [Developer], by developing the project.
+Then hopefully getting contacted by the [End user].